jeffsp/SPOC/README.md

 # Introduction

-SPOC is the Simple POint Cloud format used to store 3D geospatial data.
+SPOC is a Simple POint Cloud format used to store 3D geospatial data.

+# File format

 A SPOC file consists of a **HEADER** followed by **POINT RECORDS**.

+The **HEADER** contains the following information:

+    * SPOC file identifier
-The **HEADER** contains a SPOC file identifier, the spoc format version numbers, the number of points records contained in the file, and an arbitrary length data string that can be used to store spatial reference system data.
+    * SPOC format major and minor version numbers
+    * An arbitrary length character string that can be used to store spatial reference system data
+    * The number of 64-bit extra fields associated with each point record
+    * The number of points records contained in the file
+    * A flag indicating whether or not the contents are compressed

-Each **POINT RECORD** in a SPOC file contains an X, Y, and Z coordinate stored as 64-bit precision floating point numbers, as well as other associated data fields, like red, green, and blue color information, classification information, point identifier, intensity information, or arbitrary integer values.
+Each **POINT RECORD** in a SPOC file contains:

+    * X, Y, and Z coordinates stored as 64-bit precision floating point numbers
-# Description of SPOC Format

-The proposed extension is SPOC, or Simple POint Cloud.
+    * 32-bit classification
+    * 32-bit point ID
+    * 16-bit intensity/NIR information
+    * 16-bit red channel information
+    * 16-bit green channel information
+    * 16-bit blue channel information
+    * Zero or more 64-bit extra fields

-* Points are stored as a vector of point records
+Points are stored in SPOC file as a vector of point records.

-* The order of the point records is preserved
+The order of point records is preserved.

-* Point locations are stored as 64-bit double precision numbers, so about 16 decimal digits of precision is preserved, assuming an IEEE 754 standard.
+Point coordinates are stored as 64-bit double precision numbers, so about 16 decimal digits of precision is preserved, assuming an IEEE 754 standard.
-* Each point has associated 16- and 32-bit fields that are common to 3D point collections, like red, green, blue, intensity, collection ID, classification, and arbitrary 64-bit unsigned integer side data.

-# Requirements
+# Design

 * 64-bit double precision
 * Linear complexity algorithms